-It should come as no surprise then that cybersecurity legislation and regulation in the U.S. is on the rise.
+It should come as no surprise then that cybersecurity legislation and regulation in the U.S. are on the rise.
 Many states, federal agencies, and industry sectors are defining and beginning to enforce new regulations intended to address the rising tide of cyberattacks and get more organizations practicing better cybersecurity.
 The good news about this trend?
 These new regulations have a strong propensity to make a positive impact on the security of U.S. organizations.
 The bad news?
-It can be very difficult for business and security leaders to keep track of, understand and comply with all of the regulations that govern their industry, and the new ones just add to the confusion.
+It can be very difficult for business and security leaders to keep track of, understand, and comply with all the regulations that govern their industry, and the new ones just add to the confusion.

-One of the first state-based compliance mandates that has impacted the financial services industry is one defined and imposed by the New York Department of Financial Services, or NYDFS.
+One of the first state-based compliance mandates that has impacted the financial services industry is defined and imposed by the New York Department of Financial Services, or NYDFS.

 The NYDFS recognized the significant risk of cyberattacks to financial businesses that operate in the state and their customers, so it took action.
 In 2017, NYDFS adopted a set of regulations, 23 NYCRR 500, that places strict cybersecurity requirements on financial services companies that do business in the state of New York and related third-party service providers to defend against cyberattacks.
-They need to know what the regulation requires, which companies must comply and similar laws that overlap the provisions of this one.
+They need to know what the regulation requires, which companies must comply, and similar laws that overlap the provisions of this one.

 The NYDFS regulation

-The regulation aims to protect financial businesses from commercial loss and customers from loss of PII that may be stolen, used to commit crimes or sold on the dark web.
+The regulation aims to protect financial businesses from commercial loss and customers from loss of PII that may be stolen, used to commit crimes, or sold on the dark web.
 The regulation requires that businesses meet specific standards to ensure the security of their information systems.
 Here are some important actions that the financial services companies must execute:

 • Maintain a cybersecurity program.
-The program must be based on a risk assessment and should identify and assess risks; use defensive infrastructure, policies and procedures to protect information systems; detect, respond and recover from cybersecurity events; and complete all reporting obligations.
+The program must be based on a risk assessment and should identify and assess risks; use defensive infrastructure, policies, and procedures to protect information systems; detect, respond, and recover from cybersecurity events; and complete all reporting obligations.

 • Implement and maintain a cybersecurity policy.
-The policy must address numerous areas, including asset inventory and device management; business continuity and disaster recovery planning; systems and network monitoring; customer data privacy; risk assessment; incident response; and third-party service provider management to name a few.
+The policy must address numerous areas including asset inventory and device management; business continuity and disaster recovery planning; systems and network monitoring; customer data privacy; risk assessment; incident response; and third-party service provider management to name a few.

 • Designate a chief information security officer (CISO).
 The CISO must oversee and implement the cybersecurity program and enforce the policy.
 Note that the CISO can be a virtual representative, or vCISO, from an affiliate or third-party provider.